-A shop experienced $45K in Damage caused in Aurora Body Shop Fire.
-The owner of the shop was welding in the shop prior to the fire starting in a highly combustable area.
+A shop experienced $45K in Damage caused by Aurora Body Shop Fire.
+The owner of the shop was welding in the shop prior to the fire starting in a highly combustible area.
 Here are just a few examples below.

 A technician was about to respray a Toyota Prius in the shop when a rag caught fire, according to Anderson employee Brian LeBlanc, who works as an estimator and marketing manager.
 An employee thought the fire was out, but staff quickly evacuated after flames spread and smoke filled the building.
 No injuries were reported.

 “You get to a certain age — it was time to get out,” LeBlanc said.

 Hanley said static electricity caused the rag to ignite.
 More specifically, the fire was officially caused when a “Buildup of static electricity ignited flammable gases and ignited nearby combustibles.”

 A Cave Junction fire illustrates how quickly the body shop fire was out of hand.
 That wildfire closed Redwood Highway for about four hours while crews — including some from Medford — battled a 10-acre blaze that ultimately destroyed 200 vehicles at a nearby auto dismantling yard.

 An explosive fire at an auto body shop in Montebello left hundreds without power and some evacuated Wednesday morning.